Cologne Cathedral

 The cathedral suffered fourteen hits by aerial bombs during World War II.
 Badly damaged, it nevertheless remained standing in an otherwise completely flattened city.
 The twin spires were an easily recognizable navigational landmark for Allied aircraft bombing.[citation needed]

 Repairs of the war damage were completed in 1956.
-A repair to part of the northwest tower, carried out in 1944 using poor-quality brick taken from a nearby ruined building, remained visible as a reminder of the war until 2005, when it was decided to restore the section to its original appearance.
+A repair to part of the northwest tower, carried out in 1944 using poor-quality brick taken from a nearby ruined building, remained visible as a reminder of the war until 2005, when it was restored to its original appearance.

 To investigate whether the bombings had damaged the foundations of the Dom, archaeological excavations began in 1946 under the leadership of Otto Doppelfeld and were concluded in 1997.
 One of the most meaningful excavations of churches, they revealed previously unknown details of earlier buildings on the site.[7]

-Repair and maintenance work is constantly being carried out in one or another section of the building, which is rarely completely free of scaffolding, as wind, rain, and pollution slowly eat away at the stones.
-The Dombauhütte, established to build the cathedral and keep it in repair, is said[by whom?] to employ the best stonemasons in the Rhineland.
+Repair and maintenance work is constantly being carried out in the building, which is rarely free of scaffolding, as wind, rain, and pollution slowly eat away at the stones.
+The Dombauhütte, established to build the cathedral and keep it in repair, employs skilled stonemasons for the purpose.
 Half the costs of repair and maintenance are still borne by the Dombauverein.[citation needed]

 The west front of the completed cathedral in 1911